davidfestal/rh-che/README.md

 dev-scripts/docker_create_images_and_tag_in_minishift.sh
 ```

-## How to deploy / roll-update it in Minishift
+## How to deploy or roll-update it in Minishift

 ### Deployment prerequisites